 - 5.3.1.Once a potential special educational need is identified, four types of action will be taken to put effective support in place.
 They are: - 5.3.1.1.
-Asses - 5.3.1.2.
+Assess - 5.3.1.2.
 Plan - 5.3.1.3.
 Do - 5.3.1.4.
 Review - 5.3.2.
-The SENCO will consult parents/carers/students as appropriate and the student name will be entered on the SEND Register under SEND support, and a student profile sheet completed.
-This will provide details of the student's difficulty and the SEN intervention provision. - 5.3.3.
-If an intervention is required, then the student will be placed on the SEND register as SEN support (coded as K). - 5.3.4.
+The SENDCO will consult parents/carers/students as appropriate and the student name will be entered on the SEND Register under SEND support, and a student passport completed.
+This will provide details of the student's difficulty and the SEND intervention provision. - 5.3.3.
+If an intervention is required, then the student will be placed on the SEND register as SEND support (coded as K). - 5.3.4.
 Parents/carers will be invited to contribute to the assessment stage following which, a plan will be agreed.
 The intervention detailed in the plan will be actioned and reviewed with the student and parent/carer.
-The review may be a meeting at parents evening, via phone contact or at an arranged time. - 5.3.5.All students identified as having an SEND need as stated above, will be named on the SEND register.
-The register will be updated regularly and published to the staff at the academy at the start of each term. - 5.3.6.
-Specialist Services and teachers with specialist qualifications may be called upon to provide intensive specific programmes to be followed by all adults coming into active learning situations with the student. - 5.3.7.Individual student progress at SEN Support Level will be monitored in line with the whole school assessment policy.
+The review may be a meeting at parents evening, via phone contact or at an arranged time. - 5.3.5.All students identified as having a SEND need as stated above, will be named on the SEND register.
+The register will be updated regularly and published to the staff at the academy. - 5.3.6.
+Specialist Services and teachers with specialist qualifications may be called upon to provide intensive specific programmes to be followed by all adults coming into active learning situations with the student.

+5.3.7.Individual student progress at SEND Support Level will be monitored in line with the whole school assessment policy.